FlyingDomotic/FF_WebServer/README.md

 - Note that standard commands are already taken in account by server and never passed here.

 Parameters
-- [in]	lastCmd	last debug command entered by user
+- [in]	command	last debug command entered by user

 Returns
 - none

+### DEBUG_COMMAND_CALLBACK()

+This routine is called when a Serial command is received.

+User should analyze here Serial command and execute them properly.

+Note
+- Note that standard Serial commands are already taken in account by server and never passed here.

+Parameters
+- [in]	command	Serial command entered by user

+Returns
+- true if command is known, else false

 ### ERROR404_CALLBACK()